Interviews: an in-depth method of gathering qualitative and quantitative

 Empathy map: a visual which maps out what the user(s) said, did, thought, and felt as well as their pains and gains.

-Brainstorm: an activity that can be done individually and/or as a group to
+Brainstorm: an activity that can be done individually and as a group to

 generate and build ideas; some methods also include Crazy 8’s, Powers of Ten, etc.

-SCAMPER: Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, and Reverse – these are 7 types of questions to prompt innovation on current products and solutions.
+SCAMPER: Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, and Reverse – these are seven types of questions to prompt innovation on current products and solutions.

-Wireframes: using sketches, these are digitized pages with key elements
+Wireframes: using sketches, these are digitized pages with critical elements detailed.

 Style guide/UI kit: a record of design elements and interactions such as